at-grandpa/clim/README.md

 # clim

-"clim" is slim command line interface builder and tools.
+"clim" is slim CLI builder and tools by Crystal.

 *"clim" = "cli" + "slim"*